With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreBlount Memorial Hospital Emotional Health And Recovery Center is a mental health facility in Blount County, TN, located at 907 East Lamar Alexander Parkway in the 37804 zip code.
-Blount Memorial Hospital Emotional Health And Recovery Center provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
-Blount Memorial Hospital Emotional Health And Recovery Center provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and activity therapy to seniors 65 or older, young adults and adults.
-Additional services offered by Blount Memorial Hospital Emotional Health And Recovery Center consist of family psychoeducation.
+Learn MoreBlount Memorial Hospital Emotional Health And Recovery Center is a mental health treatment clinic in Blount County, Tennessee, located at 907 East Lamar Alexander Parkway, 37804 zip code.
+Blount Memorial Hospital Emotional Health And Recovery Center provides partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
+Blount Memorial Hospital Emotional Health And Recovery Center provides integrated dual diagnosis disorder treatment, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Additional services provided by Blount Memorial Hospital Emotional Health And Recovery Center consist of family psychoeducation.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.